OpenVidu/openvidu.io-docs/docs/components/openvidu-admin-dashboard.md

 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-components/openvidu-admin-dashboard" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-openvidu-admin-dashboard tutorial shows how easily you can integrate a admin dashboard of your **openvidu-angular** based application.
+The openvidu-admin-dashboard tutorial demonstrates how to integrate an administration dashboard to your **OpenVidu Components** based application.
+In this case, our custom component will display a list to manage the recordings of your OpenVidu deployment: search, order by, play, download, delete.

 <p align="center" style="margin-top: 30px">
   <video class="img-responsive" style="max-width: 80%" src="video/components/admin-dashboard.mp4" muted async loop autoplay playsinline></video>